 The next question, for those plotting points in their ledger, is what aspect of your personality should you be more focused on?
 The answer is there is no solution, if you operate from the unstated assumption that your “2=2” comparative findings will reveal a true solution.

 The true solution to all that plagues you do not lie in comparative analysis.
 So, everyone can put their ledgers down.
 It is pointless.
 The true solution lies just outside plotting points, and inside a person’s individual Cartesian coordinate system.
 The true solution lies just beyond the analysis the reader has performed while reading this.
 It is inside some of the questions a person asks while plotting, and in some of the answers they arrive at.
 Ask more questions, in other words, and a person will arrive at more answers.
-The point plotter may never find the perfect question that leads to the truth of it all, but they’ll find some answers, to some dilemmas that plague them, until they have more answers than most.
+The point plotter may never find the perfect question that leads to a truth of it all, but they’ll find some answers, to some dilemmas that plague them, until they have more answers than most.

 Philosophers, bothered by the pesky complaints of philosophy fans wanting them to be more direct in their philosophies, believed that they were granted a gift in the form of a maxim delivered by the Ancient Greeks to the world.
 Among the many things the Ancient Greeks offered the world was a simple inscription found at the forecourt of the Ancient Greek’s Temple of Apollo at Delphi, and reported to the world by a writer named Pausanias.